Live Updates arrow

 Caring for our drinking water sources

-Sustainable Abstraction
+Sustainable abstraction

-Where it is identified that we may be having an impact on the environment, on a precautionary basis we can reduce amount of water we abstract, making more available to support river flows or maintain wet areas valuable for nature conservation.
 However, increasing the amount of water does not fully address the problem.
 For example, chalk streams and wetland habitats are subject to other pressures such as historical modification for milling, fishing, urban development and land management.
-As such, we also carry out river and wetland environmental enhancement work alongside reductions in abstraction, to improve the ecological diversity and resilience of watercourses and wetlands to realise the greatest possible overall benefits.
+We must make sure our abstractions are sustainable to protect the ecological diversity and resilience of watercourses and wetlands.

 a waterlogged field part of sustainable abstraction

-Wetland and River Enhancement
+Wetland and river enhancement

-To ensure our abstractions are environmentally sustainable, we have a series of river and wetland enhancement schemes designed to improve ecological diversity and resilience to low flows.
+To make sure our abstractions are environmentally sustainable, we have a series of river and wetland enhancement schemes designed to improve ecological diversity and resilience to low flows.
 This work secures the protection and ecological enhancement of sections of precious chalk stream habitat in parts of Sussex, Hampshire and the Isle of Wight.

 Landscape shot of the River Itchen

-Soil Health
+Soil health

+Soils are one of the most important building blocks to life on earth.
+They’re an important natural asset helping to keep water clean, give nature a home and produce food.
 We’re delivering a wide range of projects focusing on building soil stability to reduce soil erosion.
 This also helps to capture carbon dioxide from the atmosphere and reduces the amount of fertilisers applied to land.

 soil-health-check-handful

-Nitrate Reduction
+Nitrate reduction

 Two-thirds of our groundwater sources show high or increasing levels of nitrate.
 This needs to be reduced to meet drinking water standards.
 Whilst in some cases we have installed treatment facilities, these are costly to build and operate.